-From swimsuits and sunscreen to mosquito repellent and sunglasses, you’ll be ready for your beach vacation with this list!
+From swimsuits and sunscreen to mosquito repellent and sunglasses, you’ll be ready for your tropical beach vacation with this list!

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.

 Since the Maldives is a tropical destination, you’ll want to bring clothes that will help you cope with the heat.
 Think flowy dresses, preferably in light colors and breathable materials, shorts, t-shirts, rompers, etc. This applies to your PJs as well!

 Also, I cannot stress enough how important is to bring a straw hat to protect yourself from the sun.
 Not to mention that it also looks good in photos.

 However, bear in mind that the Maldives is also a Muslim country.
 So you should pack at least a maxi dress, or some flowy pants and a scarf (not for your head, but rather to cover your arms and cleavage since most summer clothes have straps) for when you are at Male airport or if you plan to leave the resort to visit any of the local islands.

 When it comes to swimsuits and bikinis I would avoid designs that get too creative with the cropping.
 This is because no matter how much sunscreen you put on, you’ll still get tanned with a weird pattern.
 Better save those for the pool.

 If you love snorkeling, I highly encourage you to buy a one-piece swimsuit with sleeves like this one.
 This is because your back and shoulders will almost always be at the water’s surface, so these areas will be more prone to sunburn.

 I had this happen during my trip there and it was not fun.
 For the 2nd snorkeling trip to see manta rays, I actually took a t-shirt over my bathing suit to protect my shoulders (that’s a trick too).